 I went to a Mexican restaurant this past summer, and I ordered chicken flautas not knowing what it was.
 It was one of the best dishes I have ever ordered, so I just had to find out how to make it.
+Little did I know, they are also called chicken taquitos.
 After some research about what was best to put in it, I came up with my own recipe.
-This baked chicken flautas recipe serves about 16 people and is 334.66 kcal per serving.
+This baked chicken flautas recipe serves about 16 people.
+You can halve this recipe easily if not feeding that many people or needing a lot of leftovers.

 This post may contain affiliate links.
 This means if you click on a link and purchase something, I may earn a small commission from it.

-Favorite ingredient brands for this chicken breast oven recipe:
+Favorite ingredient brands for this chicken flautas recipe:

 - cream cheese-Philadelphia